HackYourFuture/databases/Week3/MAKEME.md

 **Exercise 2 : Transactions**

-1. Create two tables `account` and `account_changes` (write tr-create-tables.js file)
+1. Create two tables `account` and `account_changes` (write transactions-create-tables.js file)
 2. `account` table should have following fields : `account_number, balance`.
-3. `account_changes` table should the the following fields : `change_number, account_number, amount, changed_date, remark`.
+3. `account_changes` table should have the following fields : `change_number, account_number, amount, changed_date, remark`.
-4. Choose the appropriate data types, keys for these tables.
+4. Choose the appropriate data types and keys for these tables.
-5. Insert some sample data in these tables. (write tr-insert-values.js file)
+5. Insert some sample data in these tables. (write transactions-insert-values.js file)
 6. Transfer the amount of 1000 from account number 101 to account number 102 and log the changes in the table `account_changes`.
 Do this in a _single transaction_ (Write transaction.js file)

-Submit all three files (`tr-create-tables.js`, `tr-insert-values.js` and `transaction.js`).
+Submit all three files (`transactions-create-tables.js`, `transactions-insert-values.js` and `transaction.js`).

 **Exercise 3 : SQL injection**